amyflatt/PythonOneLIners/README.md

-# PythonOneLIners
+# PythonOneLiners
-Powerful bits of code shorter than a knock knock joke./n These lovely short bits of code that do a lot with a little. /n I want to remember them and share them.
+Powerful bits of code shorter than a knock knock joke.

+These lovely short bits of code that do a lot with a little.

+I want to remember them and share them.